 To learn more about becoming a dual credit student, please visit our FAQ page.
 If you are a high school teacher who wants to become a dual credit instructor, please visit our Instructor Information page.

-To view a list of dual credit high school courses, visit our Dual Credit High Schools page.
+To view a list of our dual credit high schools, visit the Dual Credit High Schools page.

 How to Apply to be a JJC Dual Credit Student